kbighorse/working-with-me/README.md

 First off, thank you for giving me the opportunity to learn about myself and improve.

-I know giving and receiving feedback can be really hard to do well, but I believe successful teams are the ones who are unafraid and eager to talk openly.
-I'm willing to do what it takes to help us achieve this.
+I know giving and receiving feedback can be really hard to do well, but I believe successful teams are ones who are unafraid and eager to talk openly.

 To me, the best feedback is measured, specific, and actionable.
-I also think good feedback is aimed at external behavior over innate qualities ("you _did_ this" as opposed to "you _are_ this").
+I also think good feedback is aimed at external behavior over innate qualities ("you did this" as opposed to "you _are_ this").

-In line with my regular communication style, I like doing feedback in-person/verbally, because it's hard to pick up on tone in a typed message.
+In line with my regular communication style, I like doing feedback verbally, because it's hard to pick up on tone in a typed message.

 If possible, I prefer receiving feedback retroactively instead of in the moment.
 I find it a bit difficult to process feedback while trying to do something else.
 That said, I'd much rather have you tell me something than not tell me.

-I will do my best to give feedback in your preferred method.
+I will aim to give feedback in your preferred method.
 I also try to remember that praise is just as important as critical feedback.

 ## Other Stuff

-I'm slowly learning Spanish, still not very good at it :/
+I'm slowly learning Spanish and ASL, but I'm not very good at either :/

-If you've read a book, seen a good movie, or listened to a good podcast lately, I want to hear about it!
+If you've read a book, seen a movie, or listened to a good podcast lately, I want to hear about it!

 If you've traveled to a cool place lately (once we can travel again), I want to hear about it!